 - Keep CANASA away from direct heat, light, or humidity.

 Keep CANASA and all medicines out of the reach of children.

-Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use CANASA for a condition for which it was not prescribed.
-Do not give CANASA to other people, even if they have the same symptoms you have.
+Do not give CANASA to other people, even if they have the same symptoms that you have.
 It may harm them.

 What are the ingredients in CANASA?